 The Financial Action Task Force (FATF), an independent inter-governmental body that develops and promotes AML/KYC, initiated work to identify best practices on beneficial ownership in February 2019.
 This work is expected to be finalized by October 2019 and will provide additional insight to improve transparency and uncover UBOs.

 Who is a beneficial owner?

 According to the FATF, “beneficial owner refers to the natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.”
-In other words, FIs need to know who they are doing business with — the real person (or group of people) who owns or controls that business.
+That is to say, FIs need to know who they are doing business with, that is, the real person (or group of people) who owns or controls that business.

 What is beneficial ownership transparency?

 Beneficial ownership transparency is a requirement for legal entities to disclose information about the people who ultimately own or control them.
 This person or people are the beneficial owner(s) of the legal entity.

 Anonymous shell companies enable corruption, fraud, organized crime and tax evasion.
 Anonymity undermines trust in companies and impedes investment.
 Public access to high-quality data on who owns companies is essential to improve the business environment by reducing risk, and it helps businesses and governments understand who they are doing business with.